 For a consistent podcast experience, Podiobooks.com had requested prioritizing a consistent length for each MP3 file.
 For Scribl, because some audiobook outlets, like Audible, require there be no more than a single chapter per MP3 file, you must be sure not to bundle multiple chapters in a single file.
 When appropriate , we'll merge multiple short files together to keep the lengths consistent.

 We also need the ebook files

-For a variety of related reasons, including maximizing revenue to authors, consistency for customers, and fairly tracking download rates for CrowdPricing, we require that every audiobook be accompanied by the ebook in EPUB and MOBI format.
+For a variety of related reasons, including maximizing revenue to authors, consistency for customers, and fairly tracking download rates for CrowdPricing, we require that every audiobook be accompanied by the ebook in EPUB format.

 How much you get paid